model-checking/kani/README.md

 The Kani Rust Verifier is a bit-precise model checker for Rust.

+Kani is particularly useful for verifying unsafe code in Rust, where many of the language's usual guarantees are no longer checked by the compiler.
 Kani verifies:
- * Memory Safety -- even in unsafe Rust code
+ * Memory safety (e.g., null pointer dereferences)
- * User-specified assertions
+ * User-specified assertions (i.e., `assert!(...)`)
- * Absence of panics
+ * The absence of panics (e.g., out-of-bounds accesses)
- * Absence of some classes of undefined behavior
+ * The absence of some types of unexpected behavior (e.g., arithmetic overflows)

 ## Installation

 Kani must currently be built from source.
 See [the installation guide](https://model-checking.github.io/kani/install-guide.html) for more details.

-## How does Kani work?
+## How to use Kani

-You write a _proof harness_ that looks a lot like a test harness, except that you can check all possible values using `kani::any()`:
+Similar to testing, you write a harness, but with Kani you can check all possible values using `kani::any()`:

 ```rust
 use my_crate::{function_under_test, is_valid, meets_specification};